 Digital apps are now available that allow everyday people to invest or take out loans without a lot of experience or collateral.
 To protect them from unsound financial decisions, you need to teach your kids about debt.
 Explain concepts like the importance of credit scores, how to manage a budget, and why debt can have a good or bad impact on their financial future.

 Teaching them to manage their bank accounts is important too.
 Paper bank registers may be a thing of the past, but online banking applications offer a variety of aides that can keep your children on top of their accounts.
 Tools like alerts and automatic savings deductions, along with regularly keeping track of online statements, can help your kids better manage their money.

 There are also budget management apps available.
 These can be useful but remember to tell your kids that the more apps they use for fiscal planning, the more they are vulnerable to theft.
-Limiting financial apps to a very few is a good way to keep their data safe.
+Limiting financial apps to a very few is a good way to keep your child’s data safe.

 The rise of mobile banking, online shopping, and digital financial planning provide a lot of options for your children to manage their money.
 However, they also put them at great risk.
 Teaching them safe financial practices can help them make wise choices while keeping their data and money safe.